 Overzealous skinny guys love to work themselves into the ground.
 They figure the harder they work the quicker the gains will come.
 The problem is that when you constantly train with balls-to-the-wall intensity you will eventually burn out, you get injured or your immune system goes and you get sick.
 All of this will obviously slow down the rate at which you gain muscle.

 If you want to make long lasting gains you have to back off once in a while and give your body a break.
 After a period of reduced intensity you can ramp back up again and repeat the cycle.
 I recommend no more than 8-12 weeks of balls out training followed by a 1-2 week deloading period.
-If you’re over 35 and/or have been training for a while you may be better off limiting your high intensity training to 4-6 weeks and following it up with a deload.

 4) Using the Wrong Exercise Order

-One thing that is often overlooked by those interested in gaining muscle is exercise order.
-You should usually start your workouts with the most neurologically demanding exercise.
 So if you are doing a clean or any other form of explosive lift or jump this exercise would usually come before squats or chin ups… but not always.

 If you are not doing explosive lifts or speed work, the biggest compound exercise should usually come first.
 Therefore a squat would usually come before a split squat.
-Also, the heaviest, lowest rep sets should be done early in the workout and the higher rep work should be done at the end.

 So basically it goes: